DaviHynh/SDL2-Windows-Setup/README.md

 **Additional Notes**

 You can use -IC: or -I to set the include path for header files.
 The same goes for library files, with -LC: or -L.
+Note that -IC:/-LC: doesn't need a space before the include path.

 I'm using ./ to start the include path from the folder I'm compiling in.
 If something doesn't work for you, try using the full path to the include/lib files.